xwu/xwu-swift-numerics/floating-point-part-2.md

 ## Floating-point precision

-Swift's floating-point types are intended to model the real numbers, but (as with all such models) it is inexact; in fact, almost all real numbers cannot be represented exactly in binary floating-point format.
+Swift's floating-point types are intended to model the real numbers, but (as with all such models) it is inexact.
+In fact, [almost all][ref 12-1] real numbers cannot be represented exactly in binary floating-point format.

 > _Background:_
 >